 - stir stick

 - epoxy or hot glue (I prefer epoxy)

 - vinyl and a diecutting machine OR stencils and paint

-First, use your hammer to nail your sawtooth hangers onto the upper back of your board.
+To start, use your hammer to nail your sawtooth hangers onto the upper back of your board.
 Do this BEFORE you paint or else you risk messing up your paint job.
 (I write this tip with experience, trust me!)Next, paint your board – don’t forget to paint the sides, top, and bottom.
 Next, I used my diecutting machine to cut out vinyl to apply to my sign, but if you don’t have a diecutting machine, you can get the same effect by using premade stencils or making your own stencils by printing out your words in your chosen font and cutting out the letters to create a stencil which you can then tape to the board, outline with a pencil, and then freehand paint.
-If you use vinyl, you may need to apply a finishing modpodge to keep the letters from peeling off the wood.
+If you use vinyl, you’ll need to apply a finishing modge podge to keep the letters from peeling off the wood.

 Next, attach your clothespins.
 I used epoxy because it REALLY holds, but if you want to use your glue gun, go for it, just don’t go overboard with the glue because that is why things sometimes break off – too much glue.
 If you use epoxy, be sure to let it dry for 2-3 hours before using.
 And that’s it!
 You’re done!
 Go hang up your new sign in your laundry room and hopefully you’ll never lose a sock again!